krishaamer/green-filter-research/research/literature/sustainability.md

 -   “Sustainability is important for many reasons including:
     Environmental Quality – In order to have healthy communities, we need clean air, natural resources, and a nontoxic environment.”

-### Housing {#housing}

--   According to @debnathSocialMediaEnables2022 39% of global CO2
-    emissions comes from the building sector.

 ### Carbon Labeling {#carbon-labeling}